xbasf/parser/README.md

 ## Usage

+Before first use it, it is recommended to drop any log files you want to use under the `data` folder.

 This comes with a CLI application, to run it, simply call the package and the command you may wish to execute.
 For a list of all the available commands run the application's help

 ```
 parser --help
 ```

+Note that the command `run-continuously` takes the path to the YAML config file as an argument.
+There is a config.yaml file you can use in the package's source code - remember to update the values accordingly or create your own version of the config file.

 ## Naming convention